-According to the U.S. Bureau of Labor Statistics (BLS), secretaries and administrative assistants earned an annual median wage of $33,910 as of 2015.
-Employment opportunities for these professionals were expected to grow 3% during the 2014 to 2024 decade.
+According to the U.S. Bureau of Labor Statistics (BLS), secretaries and administrative assistants earned an annual median wage of $38,880 as of 2018.
+Employment opportunities for these professionals were expected to decline by 7% during the 2018 to 2028 decade.

 Continuing Education Information

 Graduates who have three years of professional experience are eligible to sit for the Certified Administrative Professional (CAP) examination, offered through the International Association of Administrative Professionals (IAAP).
 CAPs are required to complete 60 continuing education points every five years to maintain certification.
 Graduates might also consider pursuing a bachelor's degree program in business administration.